harness/developer-hub/release-notes/chaos-engineering.md

     * On the chaos experiments tab, the **Resilience score** field displayed the resilience score and the percentage increase in resilience score between the current and previous runs of an experiment.
 This release removes the percentage increase and, instead, displays the difference between the current run's and previous run’s resilience score for better readability.

 * The **Experiments overview** page categorizes experiments on the basis of average resilience score (CHAOS-802)
     * This release categorizes and displays all the chaos experiments on the basis of average resilience score.
 It also displays the number of experiments in each category.
-It shows three categories, which corresponds to experiments with an average resilience score between 0 through 39, 40 through 79, and 80 through 100.
+It shows three categories based on the average resilience scores of the experiments: 0 through 39, 40 through 79, and 80 through 100.
 This provides better insights about the chaos experiments and their resilience scores.
 Previously, the overview page showed only the number of experiments that passed and the number of experiments that failed.

 * Every run of an experiment is clickable to view detailed execution (CHAOS-1032)
     * On the **Chaos Experiments** tab, you could see the detailed execution of an experiment's runs by clicking the three vertical dots corresponding to a run, and then clicking **View run**.
 In this release, you can also directly click the experiment run to view its detailed execution.